jimschubert/changelog/README.md

 The changelog output is written to standard output and can be redirected to overwrite or append to a file.

+### Limitations

+As this tool uses GitHub's comparison API for details, there are a few limitations to output:

+* Limited to 250 commits
+* Limited to 5000 API requests per hour

+See the [GitHub Commits API](https://developer.github.com/v3/repos/commits/#compare-two-commits) for additional details.

 ### Basic

 The changelog generator doesn't assume a start or end tag, and doesn't evaluate existing tags to determine tag order.
 If `from` and `to` options are not provided, your changelog will result in the single latest commit on `master`.